ANCIENT PHILOSOPHY

 Zeno and the Stoics

-In about 100 BCE, the critical reaction that unites the Hellenistic philosophers
+In about 100 BCE, the critical reaction that united the Hellenistic philosophers

-began to disintegrate.
-This traditionally marks the end of the Period of Schools.
+was coming apart.
+This change traditionally marks the end of the Period of Schools.